-DEPARTMENT OF EDUCATION (EDUC)
+DEPARTMENT OF EDUCATOR PREPARATION (EDUC)

 The Huston-Tillotson University Educator Preparation Program prepares candidates for meaningful careers in the field of education.
-Building upon a solid liberal arts foundation framed within a social justice perspective, the Educator Preparation Program assists candidates in developing knowledge, skills, and dispositions necessary to become effective and caring teachers in an ever-changing society.
-Candidates are prepared to become reflective, lifelong learners.
+Building upon a solid liberal arts foundation framed within a social justice perspective, the Educator Preparation Program (EPP) assists candidates in developing knowledge, skills, and dispositions necessary to becoming effective and caring teachers in an ever-changing society.
+Candidates are prepared to become reflective, lifelong learners and teacher practioners.